Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 But read on.\
 Modern developers are blessed with wonderful tooling.
 Global renaming or searching for definitions and usage come to mind.
-Thanks to the Language Server Protocol (LSP) such tools are [available](https://github.com/neoclide/coc.nvim) in Vim :heart:\
+Thanks to the Language Server Protocol (LSP) such tools are [available](https://github.com/neoclide/coc.nvim) in Vim :heart:

 So why do I think this qualifies as a caveit?

-Because some tech stacks benefit from additional tooling and configuring Vim for every stack is hard (formatters & linters, inspection tools, REPL integration, ...).\
+1. Because some tech stacks benefit from additional tooling and configuring Vim for every stack is hard (inspection tools, REPL integration, ...).\
 If you're changing stacks frequently, Vim might not be the sharpest tool for the job.
 However you can still use a Vim plugin for your favorite IDE, see the next section.
+2. Debugging.
+As with everything, there are ways to do it in Vim.
+But let's be honest here:
+every major IDE will blow your Vim debugging session out of the water.
+Keep an IDE or a good standalone debugger around[^6].

 ## Wrapping it up
 Learning Vim gives you a consistent and precise interface for editing text and controlling your computer without a mouse.